nikodunk/blog/content/how-to-chain-functions-with-await-async.md

 categories:
 ---

-Next to my main job of building out and running [electrade](https://www.electrade.app) I help a friend with his project.
-Recently, we wanted to build a Craiglist-style anonymous email relay with a "serverless" Google Firebase Function (same as AWS Lambda, Azure Functions, etc) for his project.
-So far I've been handling async operations with .then() callbacks, but wanted to use async/await because it's so much cleaner to read.
+Next to my main job of building out and running [electrade](https://www.electrade.app) I help a friend’s team with their project.
+Recently, we wanted to build a Craiglist-style anonymous email relay with a "serverless" Google Firebase Function (same as AWS Lambda, Azure Functions, etc) for this project.
+So far I've found handling async operations with .then() callbacks easier to think through, but wanted to use async/await here because it's so much cleaner to read.
 I found most articles out there on chaining multiple functions unhelpful as they tend to post incomplete demo code that's copy/pasted from MSDN.
 There are a few hard-to-debug pitfalls on async/await, and since I fell into all of them I'll post my complete code here and explain my learnings so you don't have to.

 Here's working code that chains multiple functions, waits for everything to resolve, and _then_ sends the result.
 Main mistakes were: